frc2609/Crescendo-2024/.github/ISSUE_TEMPLATE/feature-improvement.md

 Describe the improvement.

 **Potential Implementation**
-If you have any ideas on how to implement this improvment, describe them.
+If you have any ideas on how to implement this improvement, describe them.